 - Provide screening and participate in the treatment of mental health issues.
 Actively participate in joint case planning and coordination with internal multi-disciplinary team and agency psychiatrists.

-- Regular and reliable attendance, professional communication, maintaining confidentiality standards.
+- Regular and reliable attendance.

 - Participate in all team and agency meetings as scheduled.